Australian Dollar strengthens on improved sentiment despite lingering China risks

-- AUD/USD trades around the 0.6400 zone, rebounding strongly during Wednesday’s American session.
+- AUD/USD trades around the 0.6400 zone, rebounding strongly during Monday’s American session.

-- Analysts flag that AUD remains vulnerable due to its China exposure and likely May RBA rate cut.
+- Analysts flag that AUD remains vulnerable due to its exposure in China and the likely May RBA rate cut.

 ING strategists continued to emphasize that the Aussie remains exposed as a barometer of the US-China trade dispute, noting that while the RBA is likely to ease policy next month, the bigger driver for AUD continues to be developments in trade and commodities.
 Domestically, the Australian economy faces pressure from global decoupling, and the RBA’s expected May rate cut could keep upside limited.